tylerhdang/tylerhdang/README.md

 I am the most lazy and underproductive person you will ever met, but when confronted with any of my personal interest, I would suddenly gain a boost in motivation.
 - I love turning ideas into reality (for whenever I want to and with AI)
-- I commit directly to production with zero tests
+- I commit directly to production with zero tests (drag and drop no Git needed)
+- I create beautiful Dashboard and User Interface (HTML, Tailwind only)
 - I get really excited about crypto, stock market (putting everything in $BYND and $SHIB)
 - I love calculating odds, applying data to get edge for Gambling and Sport Betting (I recently loss $1000+ at Crown Casino)
 - Ask me about **Gambling, Sport Betting, Crypto, Stock Market, oh yeah and the programming stuffs**
-- Contact me: **tylerhdang@protonmail.com**
+- Contact me: **tylerhdang@protonmail.com** (yeah I know, I use ProtonMail)

 ## Tech Stack